angristan/palette/doc/blog/README.md

 As explained above, we use k-means++ as our initialization method, the two other supported being random and a defined set of points as a `ndarray`.

-`n_jobs = -1` means we will use all the available CPU cores instead of 1. `n_init` is the number of time the k-means algorithm will be run with different centroid seeds.
+`n_jobs = -1` means we will use all the available CPU cores instead of 1. `n_init` is the number of times the k-means algorithm will be run with different centroid seeds.
 The final results will be the best output of n_init consecutive runs in terms of inertia. `max_iter` is the maximum number of iterations of the k-means algorithm for a single run.

 Then we compute our clusters using our transformed array image: